arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ### Effective migration rate

-To begin constructing a useful approximation to the allele frequency dynamics in the multilocus system, we derive an expression for the effective migration rate $m_e$, which captures the reduction in gene flow at a focal locus due to selection against migrant genotypes.
+We now derive an expression for the effective migration rate $m_e$, which captures the reduction in gene flow at a focal locus embedded in a genotype with multiple selected loci due to LD.
 As shown formally in @kobayashi2008, for weak migration, the reduction in gene flow relative to the 'raw' migration rate $m$, termed the *gene flow factor* (gff), depends on the expected reproductive value (RV) of migrants in the